 Wall layering

 The next step is to layer the walls inside so that the corners are less choppy.
-However, it is important not to go overboard with this.
-Layering all blocks will limit what you can do with the interior later on (you won’t be able to place stuff on walls and there will be weird gaps between the walls and stuff you put on the ground).
+However, it is important not to overdo it.
+Layering all blocks will limit what you can do with the interior later on (you won’t be able to place stuff on walls).
 To go back to our previous example, here is how the walls would be layered:

 Rafters

 There are a lot of different rafter designs you can go with depending on the size of your roundhouse.
-Different designs offer unique looks and allow you to do certain things with your interior later on.
+Different designs offer unique looks and allow you to do certain things with your interior later on (see lofts).

 In general, you can have up to 8 individual rafters.
 4 for each corner and 4 for the middle of each wall.
 Always have rafters in the corners of the roundhouse.
 The rafters in the corner are built where we previously left the gaps in the roof layering.

 At certain roundhouse sizes, some designs leave out the 4 others.
 You should take a look at approved roundhouses and reference their rafter designs.
-Rafters are built using 45 and 67-degree diagonal branches.
+Rafters are built using 45 and 67-degree diagonal branches and beams.

 After adding the rafters (with all house sizes but the smallest ones), you will need to add additional support beams to further increase the roof’s stability.
 As with the rafters, there are a variety of different designs for this.
 Here is an example:

-This design allows us to hang things onto the lintels later on.
+This design allows us to a loft later on.

 As seen in this image, the foundation creates a better and less goofy-looking edge between the roundhouse and the terrain surrounding it.
-Use a mixture of regular stone blocks, block stairs, and small arches to give the foundation a more interesting shape as well!
+Use a mixture of regular stone blocks, block stairs, and small arches to give the foundation a more interesting shape as well.
 You can use a variety of stone gradients for these.
-The mossy one shown here blends into the terrain more than others and thus the one that works very well in most situations.
+The mossy one shown here blends into the terrain more than others and thus works very well in most situations.

 Gradients